soyokuyo/gdsynthesizer/examples/kuyosynthe/README.md

  ![kuyosynthe_image.png](kuyosynthe_image.png "KuyoSynthe")

-## What is GDSYNTHESIZER?
+## What is KuyoSynthe?

-KuyoSynthe is an implementation sample of GDSYNTHESIZSE using Godot script.
+KuyoSynthe is an example implementation of GDSYNTHESIZER using Godot script.
-KuyoSynthe is the way to know how to use GDSYNTHESIZER.
+KuyoSynthe is included in the GDSYNTHESIZER repository as an example application.

 KuyoSynthe is:
- - an implementation sample of GDSYNTHESIZSE using Godot script
+ - an example implementation of GDSYNTHESIZER using Godot script
- - the way to know how to use GDSYNTHESIZER
+ - a way to learn how to use GDSYNTHESIZER
- - tone editor for each musical instruments of midi.
+ - tone editor for each musical instruments of midi
  - sequence player for SMF files

 KuyoSynthe has been confirmed to work as a desktop app on Windows.